ktagilbert/katalog/_posts/2016-12-23-how-to-improve-your-copywriting-workflow.markdown

 ## What's the solution?

 The best solution I can offer you is to simply try hiring more writers.
 Get more team members in your department or find more qualified freelancers to contribute to copy-editing.
 Then, get multiple people to help copy edit.
 You can even delegate the task to your interns as well to help. **But it really is important that you spread out assignments between more writers to avoid being handed mediocre copy.
-Afterall, this copy is important to you and your client so why would you trust it to someone who is going to become a zombie after a certain word count or hour of work?**
+After all, this copy is important to you and your client so why would you trust it to someone who is going to become a zombie after a certain word count or hour of work?**

 Another solution is to assign each a writer just one-three clients rather than 10-30 articles for one sale.
 That way, they will AT LEAST have different topics to write about and that will help fuel their interest and motivation.